-Winter in the Andes can be cold, no doubt about it.
-How do you warm up when it gets too much?
-The answer is emoliente – a Peruvian tea and a medicinal beverage prepared with various herbs.
+Winter in the Andes can be cold, there’s no doubt about it.
+But how do you warm up when it gets too cold?
+The answer is with emoliente – a Peruvian tea and medicinal beverage prepared with various herbs.
 It’s both healthy and cost-effective.
-One glass costs only 1 sol, including what we call “yapa”, which is a little bit extra.
+One glass costs only 1 Sol, including what we call “yapa“, which is an extra free serving!

 Where can you find emoliente?

-Emoliente is famous across Peru, served from mobile carts which appear without fail on street corners around 6 pm like mushrooms after the rain.
-Just go for a stroll and you’re sure to come across one of the tell-tale carts stocked with bottles of colourful liquids.
+Emoliente is famous across Peru, served from mobile carts which appear without fail on street corners around from 6:00 PM, like mushrooms after the rain.
+Just go for a stroll and you will surely come across one of the tell-tale carts stocked with bottles of colourful liquids.

-The vendor will ask if you’d like it hot or warm, and within moments they’ll have whipped up your drink.
+The vendor will ask if you’d like a hot or warm cup, and within moments they’ll have whipped up your drink!